hashicorp/terraform-provider-azurerm/contributing/topics/best-practices.md

 Due to certain behaviours in the Azure API it had become commonplace to set properties whose values could change in the background or for new properties that returned a default value not set by users as `Computed` to prevent the provider from flagging a diff after applying a plan.

-Differing behaviour in the new protocol version (v6) used in `terraform-core` mean that any changes that occur to a properties value after applying will throw an error instead of a warning.
+Differing behaviour in the new protocol version (v6) used in `terraform-core` mean that any changes that occur to a property's value after applying will throw an error instead of a warning.
 Thus any uses of `Optional` + `Computed` should be avoided and existing ones will need to be phased out and replaced with logic that allows users to add the property to `ignore_changes`.